Ria424/developers-animatesdk-docs/Document_object/Document78.md

 #### Parameters

-**attrName** A string that specifies the name of the TextAttrs property to be returned.
+**attrName** `string`; A string that specifies the name of the TextAttrs property to be returned.
 For a list of property names and expected values, see the Property summary table for the [TextAttrs object](../TextAttrs_object/TextAttrs_summary.md).

-**startIndex** An integer that specifies the index of first character, with 0 (zero) specifying the first position.
+**startIndex** `integer?`; An integer that specifies the index of first character, with 0 (zero) specifying the first position.
 This parameter is optional.

-**endIndex** An integer that specifies the index of last character.
+**endIndex** `integer?`; An integer that specifies the index of last character.
 This parameter is optional.

 #### Returns